 Congratulations!
-Your Baby is now a full-term baby!
-To facilitate Your Baby ’s descent and stimulate labor, go for a walk anytime you can.
+Your Child is now a full-term baby!
+To facilitate Your Child’s descent and stimulate labor, go for a walk anytime you can.

-By this week, Your Baby is officially considered a full-term baby.
+By this week, Your Child is officially considered a full-term baby.

-Your baby hears you: Your Baby can already recognize your voice, and the brain continues to develop, as it will after birth.
+Your baby hears you: Your Child can already recognize your voice, and the brain continues to develop, as it will after birth.

 The little one now weighs between 3 Kg and measures about 50 cm in height — the size of a small watermelon.

 Toward the end of your pregnancy, the amount of discharge increases further.